tornadoweb/tornado/website/sphinx/releases/next.rst

 * Support for secure cookies written by pre-1.0 releases of Tornado has been removed.
 The `RequestHandler.get_secure_cookie` method no longer takes an ``include_name`` parameter.
+* The ``debug`` application setting now causes stack traces to be displayed in the browser on uncaught exceptions.
+Since this may leak sensitive information, debug mode is not recommended for public-facing servers.

 New features
 ~~~~~~~~~~~~